 - 9 tablespoon of granulated sugar

-Draw 4 circles of 20-22 cm/9″ in diameter on parchment paper, leaving one ear on each circle, placed the parchment on 2 baking sheets.
+- Draw four circles of 20-22 cm/9″ in diameter on parchment paper, leaving one ear on each circle, place the parchment on two baking sheets.

-Once cooled wrapped without removing the parchment paper with plastic wrap and stored for up to 2-3 days.
-The meringue is fragile, treat it gently.
+- Once cooled, wrapped without removing the parchment paper with plastic wrap and stored for 2-3 days.
+The meringue is fragile.
+Treat it gently.

-Use a chilled bowl.
-Put the cream in the bowl and whip on high speed until it doubles in volume and forms soft peaks.
+- Use a chilled bowl.
+Put the cream in the bowl and whip at high speed until it doubles in volume and forms soft peaks.

-While beating in slow speed, add the lucuma powder and sugar slowly.
+- While beating at a slow speed, add the lucuma powder and sugar slowly.
 Beat for 1 minute to thoroughly incorporate in high speed.